Full name: Laurence Finnegan aka Larry and Louie.

 Personal Life: Laurence never married and lived with his sister Margaret on North Circular Road until her death in 1984.
 They had lost both their parents within a matter of weeks in June and July 1941.
 One brother, Michael, had by then emigrated to Suffolk, England.

 Laurence Finnegan passed away in the Sacred Heart Residence (nursing home), Sybil Hill, Raheny on 6 October 1989, a Pensioner aged 92.
-There were no obituaries or reference to his Old IRA service in the family deat announcement.
+There were no obituaries or reference to his Old IRA service in the family death announcement.

 Laurence was the last survivor of his immediate family and was buried with his sister Margaret in Glasnevin Cemetery plot UM120.5, St Patrick’s Section.
 The death was registered by a cousin Colette Maguire, of 25 Woodbine Road, Raheny.